 New France And English Domination

 After the first European exploration of the Gulf of Saint Lawrence in 1534, France laid claim to the territory we now call Canada.
 Colonizers quickly established steadfast settlements, and French was imposed as the lingua franca to the detriment of indigenous dialects.
-After Britain captured Québec and Montreal, the British Crown took control of New France in 1763.
-The French elite left the province, overseas trade ceased and the teaching of French declined.
-The Canadian Confederation was established in 1867, and from then on, politics and the economy were ruled by an English-speaking minority.
+After Britain captured Québec and Montreal, the British Crown took official control of New France in 1763.
+The French elite left the province, overseas trade ceased and the teaching of French declined, while an English-speaking minority came to rule over politics and the economy.

 Political Recognition In The 20th Century

 In the 1960s, an uprising known as the Quiet Revolution led to great social and political change.
 Language was at the heart of many debates.
 In 1974, French became the official language of Québec and was adopted in labor, commerce, administration and education.
 The Charter of the French Language, also known as Bill 101, was passed in 1977.
 Various institutions emerged, like the Office of the French Language, which worked with university researchers to create standards for québécois.
 It also produced numerous lexicographical works, such as a database of grammar and language tips called the Banque de dépannage linguistique, and a terminology hotline service.

 En Garde!
 Linguistic Debate And Evolution

 What Are Some Examples Of Canadian French?

 When speaking québécois, personal and demonstrative pronouns often merge with verbs.
 Je suis becomes chu (I am), il becomes y, elle is a, je vais slips into j’va or m’a and cette contracts neatly into c’te.
 These spoken pronunciations common to 18th century France are still used in vernacular French dialects today.